Toulik-Das/Starbucks-Capstone-Project/README.md

 # Licensing, Authors, Acknowledgements

-Thanks to [Starbucks](https://www.starbucks.com/)for all supports.Feel free to use the code here as you wish.
+Thanks to [Starbucks](https://www.starbucks.com/) for all supports.Feel free to re-use the code here as you wish.